kyma-project/btp-manager/docs/user/03-20-multitenancy.md

     tokenurlsuffix: "/oauth/token"
   ```

+For more information, see [Create a Service Instance with a Namespace-Based Secret](03-22-create-service-instance-with-namespace-based-secret.md).

 ## Instance-Level Mapping

 To deploy service instances belonging to different subaccounts within the same namespace, follow these steps:
 1. Define a new Secret: Securely store access credentials for each subaccount in a separate Secret in the `kyma-system` namespace.

    See the following examples:
    * Default access credentials

       ```yaml
       apiVersion: v1
       kind: Secret